 Since this is our longest day, we will need to begin early in order to get out onto the Trace with plenty of sunshine to spare.
 Starting from Belmont, the scenery remains world-class, from the wooded ridges to the steep hollows carved by brooks cascading over rocky stream beds.
 We will pedal across three states today starting from Mississippi, passing through Alabama and finally ending in Tennessee.

-We end the ride at the Meriwether Lewis National Monument and then shuttle to our accommodations at the Commodore Hotel in Linden, TN.
+We end the ride at the Meriwether Lewis National Monument and then shuttle to our accommodations at the Commodore Hotel in Linden, Tennessee.
 Today’s accomplishments will be well earned!

-Day 7 (Saturday): Meriwether Lewis National Monument to Loveless Cafe
+Day 7: Meriwether Lewis National Monument to Northern Terminus

 At mile marker 438 you will see the gracefully designed Double Arch Bridge.
 While the view from the bridge is incredible, you may want to first make a small diversion off the parkway about a half mile before the bridge to catch it’s impressive architectural view from below.

-Soon after the bridge riders are rewarded with a screaming two-mile descent to the northern terminus of the Trace and a photo opportunity at mile marker 444 to archive your accomplishment.
+Soon after the bridge riders reach the northern terminus of the Trace to end the riding and also for a photo opportunity to archive your accomplishment.
 Well done!

-We finish the ride at the Loveless Cafe for a quick bite of authentic Southern cuisine and the best biscuits you will ever have!
-We complete our tour with a short 25 mile shuttle to the Nashville International Airport.
+From the northern terminus, we shuttle a short distance to the Loveless Cafe for a quick bite of authentic Southern cuisine and the best biscuits you will ever have!
+After lunch, the tour concludes with a 25 mile transfer to the Nashville International Airport.